 Because the M&A process involves a fatigue-inducing amount of energy to carry out, alignment is important.
 Your teams need to feel that their collective performance determines the future of the firm.
 Your people must look beyond their individual record and work well with many others with what could be incomplete information.

 You can assist your best and brightest, outspoken and/or respected natural leaders by being transparent when it comes to the amount of work to do and the schedule for doing it.
 Then, you can offer relief by either bringing in extra temporary help or by allowing lower-level employees to grow into some of the normal work of your leaders.
 The benefit of the latter is two-fold; you free up the schedules of your mission-critical staff involved in implementation for the hard work they must do, and you can also see who shines when given additional responsibilities, which in turn could inform later choices for who gets promoted.

 It’s normal for there to be discomfort in the M&A process, but the financial aspects don’t have to be lumped in there with the human element.
 Reach out to Mark Gibbs, Managing Partner at Redpath and Company for solutions to your Merger and Acquisition process.

-Mark Gibbs is Managing Partner of Redpath and Company and has been with the firm since 1986.
-He continues to serve as a Client Manager and has extensive experience in commercial audit services.
-Mark has been a member of the Board of Directors since 2006 and was named Managing Partner in 2014.More posts by Mark Gibbs
+Mark Gibbs is managing partner of Redpath and Company and has been with the firm since 1986.
+He continues to serve as a client manager and has extensive experience in commercial audit services.
+In recent years, he has spent considerable time working on merger and acquisition due diligence on both the seller side and buyer side with his clients, as well as with private equity firms.
+He has been a member of the board of directors since 2006 and was named managing partner in 2014.More posts by Mark Gibbs

 We are a member of HLB International, a worldwide network of professional independent accounting firms and business advisors.